urban-bot/urban-bot/docs/DOCS.md

 ###### required
 [`Route`](#route)
 #### withInitializeCommands
-> If you pass commands to path prop every specific bot could initialize them.
+> If you pass commands to path prop every specific bot can initialize them.
 For example auto-suggesting command if a user starts to type it.
 ###### optional
 ###### default `false`
 ```javascript